bitovi/bitops/docs/about.md

 ## Configure BitOps

-BitOps is configured in 3 steps:
+BitOps is configured in 4 steps:

+1. Create an Operations Repository
-1. Select your environment
+2. Select your environment
-2. Configure aceess to your cloud provider
+3. Configure access to your cloud provider
-3. Configure how you want your deployment tools to execute
+4. Configure how you want your deployment tools to execute

 [Get Started](configuration-base.md)